Another year down; another year of buying and trying a colossal number of beauty products!

 Retinoids, Niacinamide and Vitamin C

 - Retinoids: The most effective retinoids for me in 2018 were without a doubt Resurface by Shani Darden Retinol Reform (reviewed here) and A313 Vitamin A Pommade (which I just started a few weeks ago and will be telling you more about VERY soon!).
-I also used CyberDerm Retin+Erase for a while, but since it's temporarily not being sold in Canada, I've put my testing on pause for the moment.
+I also used CyberDerm Retin+Erase for a while, but since it's no longer allowed to be sold in Canada (Health Canada now considers it a drug), I've put my testing on pause for the moment.
 In the winter, I was on The Ordinary Retinol 0.5% and 1% in Squalane (reviewed here and here), which are good budget options.
 In the fall, I went through a bottle of Shani Darden Texture Reform, which I'd recommend if you have very sensitive skin and are looking for a super mild retinoid.

 - Niacinamide Serums: In 2018, I was never without a bottle of niacinamide (find out its benefits here).
 For most of the year, The Ordinary (reviewed here) was my brand of choice, even though it's a bit prone to pilling.
 But then I switched to Paula's Choice, which I like even better as it's so thin and watery.
 I also dabbled with Glossier and Skin Inc Supplement Bar.

 - Vitamin C Serums: To be honest, niacinamide seems to work better for my skin than vitamin C (and without having to worry about it oxidizing, like L-ascorbic acid).
 But I did try one vitamin C earlier in 2018, from Drunk Elephant.
 It has a good amount of vitamin C, ferulic acid and vitamin E; I would just say to be cautious with it if you are acne-prone.